denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 nothing but a "pure sequence of character codes."
-In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] As a frame of mind, it indicates a preference for human-readable input and output streams of data, for computatinal tools that are simple and elegant, and for open systems that are tranaparent to the user.
+In technical terms, it stands in opposition to *fancy text*: "text representation consisting of plain text plus added information."[^ln-uni] As a frame of mind, it indicates a preference for human-readable input and output streams of data, for computational tools that are simple and elegant, and for open systems that are transparent to the user.
 The book unfolds a history of and an argument for plain text.
 In making my case, I argue that "other information" routinely embedded in all forms of contemporary textuality includes much more than instructions for "font size"